vallard/K8sServerless/kubernetes/README.md

 # 2. CCP Kubernetes

-Cisco Container Platform provides an environment where we are able to launch kubernetes clusters and manage the lifecyle of the clusters including easy updates and migrations.
+Cisco Container Platform (CCP) provides an environment where we are able to launch Kubernetes clusters and manage the lifecyle of the clusters including easy updates and migrations.

-In this module we will show some kubernetes commands we will be using to navigate around our cluster.
+In this module we will show some Kubernetes commands we will be using to navigate around our cluster.

 ## 2.1 Get `kubectl`